How To Fill Out The Minnesota Articles of Organization

 1. The name of your LLC must not be too similar to the name of another business entity already registered with the state of Minnesota.
 You can verify name availability by doing a Minnesota LLC name search with the Minnesota Secretary of State to be sure the LLC name is available.

 2. The name of the LLC must include one of the following entity identifiers at the end of the business name:

 – LIMITED LIABILITY COMPANY

 – L. L. C.

-Include the name and address of one of the initial LLC organizers (people helping with the formation of the entity).
-This person will certify the information in the Articles of Organization is correct and will sign the document.
+Include the name and address of one of the initial LLC organizer(s) (people helping with the formation of the entity).
+Later, this person will certify the information in the Articles of Organization is correct and will sign the document.